Sounders stay alive in MLS Is Back tournament by blanking Whitecaps

-The risks aren’t unique to the Sounders FC.
+The risks aren’t unique to Sounders FC.

 Anyone in Florida, as the state swells with new positive cases of COVID-19, is at risk.
-So, if a team is going to participate in Major League Soccer’s return to play amid the pandemic, the Sounders just wanted to make the trip worth the risk.
+So, if a team is going to participate in Major League Soccer’s return to play amid the pandemic, the Sounders just wanted to make the trip worth the gamble.

-Jordan Morris ensured that Sunday.
+Jordan Morris ensured that Sunday night.

-The Sounders’ homegrown player, who’s also an at-risk person as a Type 1 diabetic, muscled in a breakaway goal in the 34th minute that put his team at ease in a must-win match against the Vancouver Whitecaps FC.
-Coupled with goals from Nico Lodeiro and Raul Ruidiaz, the Sounders waltzed into the knockout rounds of the MLS is Back Tournament with a 3-0 win at ESPN Wide World of Sports Complex, which is southwest of Orlando.
+The Sounders’ homegrown player, who’s also at-risk as a Type 1 diabetic, muscled in a breakaway goal in the 34th minute that put his team at ease in a must-win match against Vancouver Whitecaps FC.
+Coupled with goals from Nico Lodeiro and Raul Ruidiaz, the Sounders waltzed into the knockout rounds of the MLS is Back Tournament with a 3-0 win at ESPN Wide World of Sports Complex, which is southwest of Orlando, Florida.

+“Getting those two early goals gave us some confidence to keep some possession, and we didn’t feel like we needed to rush things,” Morris said in a videoconference call with media.
+“We understand these moments and have been through them before. … No moment is too big for us.”

-Winners of MLS Cup last November, the Sounders will know their next opponent after their Group B play concludes Thursday.
+Winners of the MLS Cup last November, the Sounders (1-1-1) will know their next opponent after all tournament group play concludes Thursday.
 The Round of 16 begins Saturday.

-The tournament’s format gives automatic berths to the top two finishers in the six groups and wild card spots to the four best fourth-place finishers.
-The San Jose Earthquakes clinched the Group B title with a win against the Chicago Fire FC on Sunday.
-The Sounders will find out Thursday if they earned an automatic berth or are a wild card.
+The tournament’s format gives automatic berths to the top two finishers in the six groups and wild-card spots to the four best third-place finishers.
+The San Jose Earthquakes clinched the Group B title with a win against Chicago Fire FC on Sunday.
+The Sounders, who are second in the group with four points, will find out Thursday if they earned an automatic berth or are a wild card.

+“It had nothing to do with whether we wanted to stay here or not, come home or not,” Sounders coach Brian Schmetzer said via videoconference call with media.
+“It’s every single game of this club, we want to win.
+Simple as that.
+End of story.”

-Lodeiro opened the scoring in the 16th minute by powering in a penalty kick.
+Lodeiro, playing in his third match of the season due to tendinitis, opened the scoring in the 16th minute by powering in a penalty kick.
 Whitecaps defender Jasser Khmiri was shown a yellow card for a handball in the box.

 Morris tenderized Vancouver keeper Maxime Crepeau with three picturesque shot attempts before a rainbow pass from Lodeiro dropped at the foot of Morris.
 The forward increased his pace and held defender Jake Nerwinski off the ball to pin a shot past Crepeau.